tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 Open the unsolved Jupyter notebook, live code the solution, and highlight the following.

-* For this demo, we are going to use a dataset that contains `6878` customer reviews of Coffee Shops at Austin, Texas.
+* For this demo, we are going to use a dataset that contains `6878` customer reviews of Coffee Shops in Austin, Texas.
 The reviews were taken from Yelp; however, the names of the Coffee Shops were anonymized for privacy reasons.

 * The dataset has the following columns:

   * `coffee_shop_name`: The anonymized name of the coffee shop.

-  * `full_review_text`: The customers reviews.
+  * `full_review_text`: The customer reviews.

   * `sentiment`: The sentiment of each customer's review. `0` - Negative, `1` - Positive.